System 6: Limitations

 In comparison to the NeXTSTEP operating system of the time, System 6 does not make much use of sound, and its user interface is limited in file management and window displays.
 System 6's Apple menu cannot be used to launch applications.
 The icon in the upper right-hand corner of the menu bar simply shows the open application and is not a menu.
-System 6 supports 24 bits of addressable RAM (random access memory), which allows for a maximum of 8 megabytes of RAM, with no provision for virtual memory.
+System 6 supports 24 bits of addressable RAM (random-access memory), which allows for a maximum of 8 megabytes of RAM, with no provision for virtual memory.
 These limitations were removed in System 7.
 System 6's version of the HFS file system also has a volume size limit; it supports up to 2 gigabytes (GB) and 65,536 files on any one volume.
-System 7.5 increased this limit to 4 GB.
+System 7.5 increased this limit to 4 GB, and 7.5.2 increased it further to 2 TB on certain machines, specifically PCI-based Macintosh models.

 The Trash (known as the "Wastebasket" in the British-English version) empties when the Finder terminates.
-If MultiFinder is not running, this occurs as soon as an application launches.
 Icons on the Desktop in System 6 are not organized into a single folder, as in later operating systems.
 Instead, the system records if a file is on the Desktop.
 This is inefficient and confusing, as the user cannot browse to the Desktop in applications besides the Finder, even within the standard Open and Save As dialog boxes.
 Furthermore, these dialogs are primitive, and were mostly unchanged since 1984.
 The lack of aliases, shortcuts to files, is another limitation of file management on System 6, and custom file and folder icons are not supported.
 These issues were all remedied in System 7.

 A maximum of 15 desk accessories may be installed at one time, including the Chooser, Scrapbook, and Control Panel.
 System 6 uses the Control Panel desk accessory to access all the installed control panels, which imposes severe user-interface limitations.
+In System 7, Control Panels are contained in separately openable panels, and are held in a central folder for better organization.
 Desk Accessories cannot be installed or removed within the Finder; this requires the Font/DA Mover utility.
 System 7 also fixed this.
-Control Panels, however, are contained in separate files.

 The interface is not very customizable.
 The Finder allows each icon to be assigned a color, but the desktop background is limited to an 8x8-pixel color tiled pattern (color patterns were introduced in System 5), and standard window frames are black-and-white.
 However, many "INIT" extension files exist to add color and customization.
 System 7 allows the user to change the color of window frames and various other aspects of the user interface.
 By 1989, the System 6 user interface was in need of a change.